17+ BEST Philippines Souvenirs to Bring Home

 - What to read next:

-3. Dried mangoes
+1. Dried mangoes

-Buy Cebu’s Lucky dried mangoes.
+Buy Cebu dried mangoes.

-3. Coffee beans
+4. Coffee beans

 Aside from rice and grains, the Philippines also has a number of coffee-growing regions that produce high-quality coffee beans, including Batangas, Benguet, Kalinga, and Sagada.
 Liberica coffee, which is most commonly known as kapeng barako, is one of the most common ones you can find.
 Other variants include Arabica, Robusta, and Excelsa.